GwendolynK-zz/cfg-editor/README.md

-# cfg_editor
+# what is cfg_editor?
-easy to run shell script for editing .cfg files for KSP
+cfg_editor edits cfg files in your parts folder. it is design to add self destruct module in cfg files, this is only helpfull is you have tac-self-destruct **this is not a mod! you put it in your Parts folder and run it onces.**
 <br>

 ## How To Install:
 copy the cfg_editor to your parts folder **your_KSP_game/Gamedata/squad/Parts/cfg_editor_vX.X** you can also put in other parts folder, BUT ONLY PARTS FOLDERS! once it is in a parts folder, just run it! it seems simple